Popular Resistance Committees: History

 On Sunday, 25 June 2006, the PRC, together with Hamas and Jaish al-Islam ("the Army of Islam"), launched a major attack via a tunnel near the Kerem Shalom outpost.
 Eight Palestinian fighters used a nearly one kilometre tunnel that they had dug over the past several months to cross under the border between Gaza and Israel.
 The surprise attack ended with two Israeli soldiers dead and four wounded and the capture of Corporal Gilad Shalit.
 Two of the Palestinian attackers were killed while the other six made it back to the Gaza Strip with Shalit.
 Shalit was released five years later in a prisoner exchange.

 The same day of the tunnel attack, Eliyahu Asheri, an 18-year-old Israeli student, went missing near the West Bank.
 The PRC shortly claimed responsibility for kidnapping and murdering him.
 Spokesman for the group, Abu Abir, also announced that the PRC had formed special units in the West Bank whose sole purpose is to kidnap soldiers and settlers, in accordance with the continued Operation "Cavaliers' Wrath."

 On 8 August 2007, the PRC announced that it would form a political party to run in future Palestinian elections.
 It vowed, however, to keep its armed wing intact.
 In February 2008 then PRC leader 'Amir Qarmoot Abu As-Sa'id was killed in an Israeli airstrike.

+On 25 August 2007, militants from the PRC and Democratic Front for the Liberation of Palestine attempted to enter the Israeli border town of Netiv HaAsara from Gaza.
+The militants used a ladder to scale the Israel-Gaza border, and two militants were killed by the Israel Defense Forces.

 On 18 August 2011, Israel accused the PRC of committing the 2011 southern Israel attacks in which 8 Israelis were killed in firing and suicide bombing on two buses and a car near the Israeli-Egyptian border north to Eilat.
 On the evening of the same day, the Israeli Air Force, working with Shin Bet, bombed the homes of PRC members in Rafah.
 Among the dead, as identified by the group, were their commander, Kamal al-Nairab and Immad Hammad, chief of its military wing Al-Nasser Salah al-Deen Brigades, and at least two more top members of the group and another member.
 The PRC responded to the raids in saying that it vows "double" revenge for the attack.

 On 9 March 2012, an Israeli airstrike in Gaza killed PRC secretary-general Zuhir al-Qaisi (Zuhair al-Qaissi) as well as Mahmoud Hanani.

 In July 2013, Hamas cracked down on PRC activities in Gaza, arresting a number of PRC members.

+In October 2023, during the ongoing Gaza war, Israel claimed to have killed the head of PRC's armed wing, Rafat Abu Hilal, in an airstrike in Rafah.